10 Things You Should Never Tell HR

 Employers are smart also to do comprehensive background checks.
 If you're applying for a job, if you have a felony on your record, reveal it when asked on the application.
 If the employer finds out in a background check, you won't get the job.

-10. Your personal life, in general, is in a shambles.
-Items such as, you are afraid of your stalker ex-boyfriend, you filed a lawsuit against your neighbor, or you haven’t spoken to your sister in five years, don’t belong at work.
+10. Your Personal Life, in General, Is in a Shambles.
+Stories about how you are afraid of your stalker ex-boyfriend, you filed a lawsuit against your neighbor, or you haven’t spoken to your sister in five years don’t belong at work.

 They consciously or unconsciously cloud the workplace opinion about you as a person.
 These conclusions can adversely affect your career and opportunities.
 The employer making decisions may never recognize that he or she is making decisions about you based on what is known about your personal life.
 This is because unconscious bias is hard to detect or address.

 Don’t give your employer any more information than is necessary for a friendly, cohesive, and team-oriented workplace.
 Trust this.
 There are really many pieces of information that HR doesn’t want to know.